 But, if you want to even the playing field, you would instead focus your efforts on improving the accounts that lag behind.

-For best case scenario, you want everything you can to minimize internal competition.
-If one location offers a good or service the other doesn’t make sure you’re pushing that service in your PPC campaign and keywords.
+For best-case scenario, you want everything you can to minimize internal competition.
+If one location offers a good or service the other doesn’t make sure you’re pushing that service in your franchise PPC campaign and keywords.

-This one may seem like a bit of a no-brainer, but it’s absolutely worth mentioning.
+This one may seem like a bit of a no-brainer when it comes to pay per click for franchises, but it’s absolutely worth mentioning.

 When setting up your location campaigns, make sure that each has its own landing page that includes the individual location’s phone number, address, and creative that caters to that location.